Vaidh10/OpenACC-Practicecodes/src/Knapsack-Problem/README.md

-# Example Knapsack Problem
+# Knapsack Problem with OpenACC

-## From original [repo]

-The code uses OpenACC to parallelize the nested loop in the knapsack_solver function, which is where the knapsack problem is solved.
-The #pragma acc parallel loop directive tells the compiler to parallelize the following loop using the OpenACC standard.
-The function acc_is_present checks whether the data is present on the device and it prints out "The data is present on the device" if the data is present on the device.the #pragma acc routine directive before the function definition of acc_is_present to provide the compiler with the necessary information to execute the function on an accelerator device
+This is a C program that solves the knapsack problem using OpenACC.
+The knapsack problem is an optimization problem where the goal is to maximize the value of a collection of items with specific weights and values, subject to a constraint on the total weight.

+The code defines two arrays, `weights` and `values`, which contain the weight and value of each item respectively.
+The `knapsack_solver` function takes in two arguments, `n` and `w`, which represent the number of items and the maximum weight of the knapsack respectively.
+The function uses a nested loop to fill in the `knapsack` array with the optimal values.
+The outer loop iterates through the items, and the inner loop iterates through the possible weights.
+The function then returns the optimal value, which is stored in the last element of the `knapsack` array.

+The `main` function calls the `knapsack_solver` function with the number of items and the maximum weight of the knapsack, and then prints the optimal value.
+The function also uses the OpenACC function `acc_is_present` to check if the data is present on the device.

+This code is a simple implementation of the knapsack problem using OpenACC, it uses the parallel loop construct to offload the computation on the device.